The Evil Queen behind the Disney Tales

 Fredegund is often portrayed as a villain in historical accounts, especially in Gregory of Tours' writings, where she is depicted as ruthless and scheming.
 Her influence on subsequent narratives about female power reflects societal fears and biases against strong female rulers.

 Fredegund grew up in the 6th Century.
 She was an uneducated, enslaved Royal Servant, likely of pagan origin, who eventually seduced the married Frankish King Chilperic I and persuaded him to depose of two of his wives in favour of her, but eventually she took his power as a Regent from 584 to 597, after his death, overseeing his son to become one of the most cunning leaders the world has ever seen.
-Together with the equally formidable sister-in-law, Brunhilda, who she despised and repeatedly tried to assassinate, they ruled over whole swathe of land running form France to West and Southern Germany, Luxembourg, Switzerland, and Austria.
+Together with her equally formidable sister-in-law, Brunhilda, who she despised and repeatedly tried to assassinate, they ruled over a whole swathe of land running from France to West and Southern Germany, Luxembourg, Switzerland, and Austria.
 Western Europe would not see such a rivalry between Queens until, that which arose, between Queen Elizabeth 1st and Mary Queen of Scots, one thousand years later.
 She has often been derided for her bloody acts and disregard for societal boundaries, and religious sanctity that would make Machiavelli blush.
-But She was also a little-known innovator of the dark arts of espionage, politics, assassination, a political and military genius who flourished in a brutal era, where there was no such role for women.
-She created a fearful symbol of female power that male dominated societies, did not hope to see again.
-Throughout her life she was accused of witchcraft, murder, and adultery but it was only the latter of these that she vehemently denied.
+But she was also a little-known innovator of the dark arts of espionage, politics, and assassination.
+She was a political and military genius who flourished in a brutal era, where there was no such role for women.
+She created a fearful symbol of female power that male-dominated societies did not hope to see again.
+Throughout her life, she was accused of witchcraft, murder, and adultery, but it was only the latter of these that she vehemently denied.

-In the Sixth Century, in the Merovingian Kingdom, Salic Law was practiced which governed the laws of succession.
-Patrilineal succession (excluding female heirs) was practiced, however primogeniture (the first born takes all) was not practiced, meaning that all male offspring could exercise a claim to inheritance.
+In the Sixth Century, in the Merovingian Kingdom, Salic Law was practiced, which governed the laws of succession.
+Patrilineal succession (excluding female heirs) was practiced; however, primogeniture (the firstborn takes all) was not practiced, meaning that all male offspring could exercise a claim to inheritance.
 This led to centuries of discord where childhood siblings under one household would later become mortal enemies on the battlefield.
-Clothar I died in 561 leaving the land of the Frankish Kingdoms divided between his four sons Chilperic I (The smallest kingdom of Soissons or Neustria), Guntram (kingdom of Orleans), Sigebert (kingdom of Rheims) and Charibert I (kingdom of Pairs), in this is when Fredegund enters the fray.
+Clothar I died in 561, leaving the land of the Frankish Kingdoms divided between his four sons: Chilperic I (the smallest kingdom of Soissons or Neustria), Guntram (kingdom of Orleans), Sigebert (kingdom of Rheims), and Charibert I (kingdom of Paris).
+It is in this context that Fredegund enters the fray.

 Enchanting the King

-Fredegund was sold to the King Chilperic I. She worked in the royal household, where she most likely served Chilperic’s wife Audovera.
-At this time Audovera had given birth to 5 children.
+Fredegund was sold to King Chilperic I. She worked in the royal household, where she most likely served Chilperic’s wife Audovera.
+At this time, Audovera had given birth to five children.
 Fredegund seduced Chilperic to become his concubine, but she had grander ideas and plotted to have Audovera removed.
-It is told that Fredegund who was aware of the finer print of the law tricked Audovera into handling her own child Childesinda immediately after baptism which was at that time a taboo.
-When Chilperic learnt of this from Fredegund, he divorced Audovera and her sent to a convent.
-Audovera later plotted against Fredegund, and one of Audovera's sons Merovich subsequently married Fredegund's adversary, the later to be widowed Brunhilda.
+It is told that Fredegund, who was aware of the finer print of the law, tricked Audovera into handling her own child Childesinda immediately after baptism, which was at that time a taboo.
+When Chilperic learned of this from Fredegund, he divorced Audovera and sent her to a convent.
+Audovera later plotted against Fredegund, and one of Audovera's sons, Merovich, subsequently married Fredegund's adversary, the later-to-be-widowed Brunhilda.
 However, things didn’t go according to Fredegund’s plan, from the outset at least.
-Chilperic’s brother Siegfried had taken Brunhilda, a royal princess from the Spanish empire as his wife, forming a powerful alliance.
+Chilperic’s brother Siegfried had taken Brunhilda, a royal princess from the Spanish empire, as his wife, forming a powerful alliance.
 So instead of Fredegund, Chilperic took Brunhilda’s sister Galswintha as his bride, seeking too a political alliance with Spain.
-Gregory of Tour wrote that 'Chilperic loved Galswintha dearly at the outset for she came with much dowry', but the union was short lived.
+Gregory of Tour wrote that 'Chilperic loved Galswintha dearly at the outset for she came with much dowry', but the union was short-lived.
 Galswintha was found strangled, most likely at the orders of Fredegund or Chilperic under the direction of Fredegund.
-After a three day period of mourning, Fredegund became Chilperic’s wife and she became the Regent Queen; a position she would never relinquish until her death.
-By all accounts Chilperic was spellbound by Fredegund and he did whatever he could to please her.
-Brunhilda was enraged with Fredegund for the death of her sister as it was common knowledge that the murder was perpetrated at the behest of Fredegund, and these two Queens of neighbouring kingdoms would become lifelong adversaries.
+After a three-day period of mourning, Fredegund became Chilperic’s wife and she became the Regent Queen; a position she would never relinquish until her death.
+By all accounts, Chilperic was spellbound by Fredegund and he did whatever he could to please her.
+Brunhilda was enraged with Fredegund for the death of her sister, as it was common knowledge that the murder was perpetrated at the behest of Fredegund, and these two Queens of neighboring kingdoms would become lifelong adversaries.

 Audovera repudiated by Albert Maignan